ZeMonk/python/README.md

 Collection of scripts and utilities i wrote during my doctoral degree to generate defects in zirconium-based metal-organic frameworks and process the results of computational work.
+Everything written for Python 3.7.

 generating-defects:
 defect-generator.py - to generate missing linker and cluster defects in Zr6 carboxylate MOFs